riekrh/rapidsai-build/README.md

    command.

-buildDockerImageFromFile [-h|-H] -f <dockerFile> -i <imageTagName> [-l <logDir>] [<dockerBuildArgs>] Creates a Docker image using nvidia-docker and <dockerFile>, tagged with
+buildDockerImageFromFile [-h|-H] -f <dockerFile> -i <imageTagName> [-l <logDir>] [<dockerBuildArgs>] Creates a Docker image using nvidia-docker (or if available Red Hat's podman) and <dockerFile>, tagged with
    <imageTagName>. <dockerBuildArgs> can be provided to pass docker args as-is
    to the build command.